josh-nz/.files/README.md

 ## tmux

+My tmux config was started based on [this series of videos](https://www.youtube.com/playlist?list=PLsz00TDipIfdrJDjpULKY7mQlIFi4HjdR) by [typecraft](https://www.youtube.com/@typecraft_dev).

-Correct use of the tmux config requires the tmux plugin manager to be installed.
+Correct use of the tmux config requires the [tmux plugin manager](https://github.com/tmux-plugins/tpm) to be installed.
 After cloning this repo and stow-ing the tmux folder, run `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm` to install TPM.
 Then, when inside a tmux session, press `prefix I` to install all referenced plugins.